bnodnarb/AIRMF/_posts/map/01-03-02-system-cost.md

 <details>
 <summary markdown="span">**About**</summary>
 <br>
 Anticipating negative impacts of AI systems is a difficult task.
-Negative impacts can be due to many factors, such as poor system performance, and may range from minor annoyance to serious injury, financial losses, or regulatory enforcement actions.
-AI actors can work with a broad set of stakeholders to improve their capacity for assessing system impacts – and subsequently – system risks.
-Hasty or non-thorough impact assessments may result in erroneous determinations of no-risk for more complex or higher risk systems.
+Negative impacts can be due to many factors, such as system non-functionality or use outside of its operational limits, and may range from minor annoyance to serious injury, financial losses, or regulatory enforcement actions.
+AI actors can work with a broad set of stakeholders to improve their capacity for understanding  systems’ potential impacts – and subsequently – systems’ risks.

 </details>

 <details>
-<summary markdown="span">**Actions**</summary>
+<summary markdown="span">**Suggested Actions**</summary>

-* Perform a context analysis to map negative impacts arising from not integrating trustworthiness characteristics.
-When negative impacts are not direct or obvious, AI actors should engage with external stakeholders to investigate and document:
+- Perform context analysis to map potential negative impacts arising from not integrating trustworthiness characteristics.
+When negative impacts are not direct or obvious, AI actors can engage with stakeholders external to the team that developed or deployed the AI system, and potentially impacted communities, to examine and document:
-    * Who could be harmed?
+	- Who could be harmed?
-    * What could be harmed?
+	- What could be harmed?
-    * When could harm arise?
+	- When could harm arise?
-    * How could harm arise?
+	- How could harm arise?
-* Implement procedures for regularly evaluating the qualitative and quantitative costs of internal and external AI system failures.
+- Identify and implement procedures for regularly evaluating the qualitative and quantitative costs of internal and external AI system failures.
 Develop actions to prevent, detect, and/or correct potential risks and related impacts.
 Regularly evaluate failure costs to inform go/no-go deployment decisions throughout the AI system lifecycle.

 </details>